Zandile Gumede

-Zandile Ruth Thelma Gumede (born 12 May 1961) is a South African who has been serving as a Member of the KwaZulu-Natal Provincial Legislature since 2020.
+Zandile Ruth Thelma Gumede (born 12 May 1961) is a South African politician who has been serving as a Member of the KwaZulu-Natal Provincial Legislature since 2020.
 She served as the Executive Mayor of the eThekwini Metropolitan Municipality from 2016 until 2019.
 Gumede is a member of the African National Congress.
 And the current Chair Person of the African National Congress (ANC) at EThekwini Region.

 Early life

 A mother of four and a grandmother of seven, Gumede, who resides in Phoenix, was born on 12 May 1961 in Amaoti at Inanda, north of Durban.
 She is one of thirteen children born to Mr and Mrs Majola.
 Gumede attended Amaoti Primary, Okhozini Primary in Hammarsdale and JL Dube and Zwelibanzi Secondary Schools.
 Her father was a police officer.

 Politics

 Her career included being a former ward councillor, executive committee member and chairperson of the Community and Emergency Services Committee.
 Gumede was elected as a proportional representative (PR) councillor for two terms before she became Amaoti councillor.
 In the eThekwini Municipality, she was also elected as treasurer from 2007 to 2015.

 After 1994, Gumede worked in different community development organisations in Inanda, including the Inanda Civic Association, Inanda Development Forum, CPF and also a health organisation.

 Her purchases of armoured vehicles has raised concern by some critics.

 After nominating Mxolisi Kaunda in August 2019 as Durban's new mayor, the ruling ANC begged Gumede to resign her mayoralty.
 On 26 August 2019 it was reported that the ANC had received Gumede's resignation, but two days later Gumede withdrew her resignation.
 Her lawyers advised her to withdraw her resignation in the light of the criminal charges she is facing.

 On 19 August 2020, Gumede was sworn in as a Member of the KwaZulu-Natal Provincial Legislature, replacing Ricardo Mthembu, who died from COVID-19 in July.
 Opposition parties criticised her appointment, while Duduzane Zuma, son of former president Jacob Zuma, congratulated her.